 The fact that Erich Stallkamp ESTA GmbH has the necessary know-how is proven by various projects from the last 25 years.
 For example, an extensive wastewater treatment plant with two steel tanks (Ø15.52m, h=8.78m) was designed and installed in Bavaria as a wastewater collection tank.
 In addition, a corrugated steel tank (Ø2.75m, h=8.78m) serves as an equalising tank for the paper industry.

 Larger wastewater pre-treatment plants have also been installed for the food industry, as a reference plant in North Rhine-Westphalia shows.
-A stainless steel tank (Ø16.29m, h=10.03m) with self-supporting ribbed dome roof and various add-on parts was realised.
+A stainless tank (Ø16.29m, h=10.03m) with a self-supporting ribbed dome roof and various add-on parts was realised.

 Experience with special designs